-In today’s episode, you’ll discover a simple framework to help you get in your Forex trading journey.
+In today’s episode, you’ll discover a simple framework in forex for beginners to help you get in your Forex trading journey.

 So tune in right away…